jcbradbury/jcbradbury.github.io/_pages/stadium-costs.md

  **By [J.C.
 Bradbury](/)**

  This page presents construction costs and public subsidies associated with U.S. professional sports venues.
 The estimates draw on venue-level cost data covering major-league stadiums and arenas, with all historical costs converted to 2024 dollars.
-I describe the venue construction costs on more detail in [Chapter 5](https://academic.oup.com/book/62944/chapter-abstract/564466341?redirectedFrom=fulltext) of [This One Will Be Different](/towbd/).
+I describe the venue construction costs on more detail in [Chapter 5](https://academic.oup.com/book/62944/chapter-abstract/564466341?redirectedFrom=fulltext) of *[This One Will Be Different]*(/towbd/).

 ## How much does the typical U.S. sports venue cost?
 The construction costs of sports venues can be measured in several ways, but the median (middle) value provides a benchmark estimate of typical venues.
 Among the 132 stadiums and arenas that hosted teams in the five major U.S.-based professional sports leagues in 2025, the median construction cost was $393 million.
 The median public contribution was $227 million, representing 58% of total construction costs.